Get in Touch

 Tools and External Integrations

-• Function and tool calling from graph nodes
+• Function and tool calling from within graph nodes

 • Invoking REST APIs and services within the graph